mantidproject/mantid/docs/source/release/v6.2.0/indirect_geometry.rst

   displacement data.
 This approximation is useful for the study of light (e.g. organic) molecules adsorbed to surfaces of heavy (e.g. noble-metal) catalysts.
 - :ref:`Abins Algorithm <algm-Abins>`: Thresholding of low-intensity modes has been changed.
-This impacts the second-order spectrum, especially at elevated temperature; excitations were being discarded on the basis of a low intensity in the fundamental spectrum, when they could contribute to a noticable peak in the second-order spectrum.
+This impacts the second-order spectrum, especially at elevated temperature; excitations were being discarded on the basis of a low intensity in the fundamental spectrum, when they could contribute to a noticeable peak in the second-order spectrum.

 Bugfixes
 ########